B-UMMI/proBait/README.md

 ## Installation

-:warning: proBait was designed to work on Linux and its installation and usage requires minimal experience with the command line.
+:warning: proBait was designed to work on Linux and its usage requires minimal experience with the command line.

 #### Python dependencies